 I’m pretty sure I slept for a couple of years after our youngest left home.
 But eventually I caught up on my sleep, and the reality of that empty nest hit me right between the eyes.
 What would I do with all this free time and a very quiet house?

 As though zapped by a streak of lightning, it hit me.
 If I intended to fulfill my lifelong dream of being a writer, now was the time.
-None of us are guaranteed another heartbeat.
-So I joined a couple of writer’s organizations, attended regional and national conferences, and took online writing courses to help me improve my craft.
-I also snatched up how-to writing books and treated them like college textbooks.
+I joined a couple of writer’s organizations, attended regional and national conferences, and took online writing courses to help me improve my craft.
+In addition, I snatched up how-to writing books and treated them like college textbooks.
 I highlighted passages, typed outlines and notes, dog-eared pages, and started a blog reviewing Christian fiction.

 The reality of where this writing dream might take me fully descended the day I received a phone call from author Jim Rubart.
 He informed me that my debut novel TEXAS ROADS was a finalist in the American Christian Fiction Writers’ Genesis contest for contemporary romance.
 To this day that “pinch me” moment still seems so surreal.